 Yorkin, 1989 in Loukaitou-sideris, 2003

 Social safety has also to do with the presence or absence of 'unruly' and bullying kids, which I also mentioned at the condition ‘Inviting’.
 In other words, it’s about creating an environment in which people can feel at ease and secure.
 Where kids can explore and roam and where their caregivers can feel confident that their children are safe.
 See also the article 'Girls and outdoor play: looking for more equality and equity'.

-The minutes of active opportunities has decreased because in their free time children often have other obligations, such as homework or music lessons.
+The minutes of active opportunities have decreased because in their free time children often have other obligations, such as homework or music lessons.
 The same goes for parents.
 They have less time to spend with their kids because they are busy with work, taking care of the household, sport, hobbies and informal care.
 Shortening the duration of visits to play spaces.
 Also many schools have shortened their break times and spend less time on physical education.
 Although the last two are the most effective and inclusive means of providing all children physical activity.

 WHAT) it is mostly about the prioritizing of walking and cycling in city planning.
 Taking the human scale and human speed as starting point.
 Transforming traffic space in public space.
 Creating enough safe roads to schools, parks, playgrounds and other public spaces.
 All research shows that when streets are safe they encourage more active use of the street, sidewalk and the neighborhood (see for example this video of the Livable Streets research in San Francisco).
 It increases the freedom of movement (independent mobility) because parents will give permission to play out.
 Kids then can explore their surroundings (spatial skills) and can foster their personal development and autonomy (identity and self-esteem).